-Do not operate engine without cooling water flowing through the water pump.
-Water pump impeller and engine damage can result if the engine does not start.
-Refer to Troubleshooting in this manual.
+Do not operate the engine without a cooling water supply.
+Damage to the water pump impeller and engine can occur.
+If the engine does not start, refer to Section 9, Troubleshooting.

 If the engine does not start:

 - If the fuel filter has been changed or if the fuel system was run dry, it will be necessary to cycle the ignition start button from the STOP position to the START position several times until the fuel pumps build adequate pressure.
 The cycling of the ignition is necessary because the fuel pumps will run only 1-2 seconds when the ignition is turned on, unless the engine starts.
 Keep the shifter/throttle control in NEUTRAL when starting the engine.
 If the throttle is advanced, the computer will think the engine is flooded and initiate a "clear flood" condition which will shut off fuel to the engine and not allow it to start.
 The idle speed increase is normally on hot or cold starts.
 This is programmed into the computer.
 When the engine starts, the idle speed will jump to approximately 1,500 rpm and quickly decrease to between 750 and 900 rpm. - Check for gasoline and cooling water leaks on the engine. - Check for cooling water circulation (look at the water filter at the rear port side of the engine for water movement).